Skip to main content

 Every object needs an identity morphism: idA:AA\text{id}_A: A \to A such that fid=f=idff \circ \text{id} = f = \text{id} \circ f

-// The simplest morphism: do nothing, return success
+// The simplest morphism: ignore input, return success

 app.get('/health', (req, res) => res.status(200).send('OK'));